WorkerFramework/worker-framework/docs/pages/en-us/Error-Handling.md

 1. The Worker will receive a message from the messaging input queue, `worker-input-queue` and will start to process it.
 2. The processing of the message causes the worker to die unexpectedly.
 3. The Autoscaler service scales the worker back up again to facilitate a retry.
 4. The original message is re-delivered for retry where the `x-caf-worker-retry` message header is stamped on the message and incremented.
-Messages which cause a worker to crash are retried up to 10x (default) then the worker gives up trying to process them and marks them as poisoned.
+Messages which cause a worker to crash are retried up to 10 times by default before the worker gives up trying to process them and marks them as poisoned.
 Note that the number of permitted retries is configurable within the `RabbitWorkerQueueConfiguration` file for a worker.
 5. Once the permitted number of retries is exceeded, the original message will be acknowledged.
 6. A `RESULT_EXCEPTION` response including the poisoned message details is placed on the messaging output queue `worker-output-queue` by the worker framework when the permitted number of retries is exceeded.

-## OutOfMemory / StackOverFlow Errors
+## OutOfMemory / StackOverflow Errors
-Messages which cause OutOfMemory / StackOverFlow errors also cause the Worker to crash.
+Messages which cause OutOfMemory / StackOverflow errors also cause the Worker to crash.
 These are treated the same as poisoned messages and will be retried until successful or until the retry count exceeds the permitted number of retries.
 If the permitted number of retries is exceeded the message will be placed on the `worker-output-queue` by the framework, with a task status of “RESULT_EXCEPTION”.
 See Figure 2 above for further details.

 ## Transient Failures
 Transient errors arise as a result of a failure beyond the control of the Worker, e.g the database being down or unavailable.